Shared Expectations

 - Keep your electronic devices away during racing sessions as much as you can; they're fine during breaks or when a reasonable adjustment has been agreed.

-If you’re dealing with an injury
+If You're Dealing with an Injury

 Sharing information early helps us support your recovery, adjust your training safely, and prevent the injury from getting worse.